avraham-bernstein/avraham-bernstein.github.io/index.html.md

 <details markdown="1"><summary>2023 Jerusalem: Rescued an extremely bright autistic teen from being declared truant and forcibly sent to an institution for emotional retards due to malicious negligence by the Ministry of Education</summary>
 <p>
-The boy had been learning successfully in a top school (i.e. _Machon Lev_ highschool), but started having problems during COVID when he was forced to be schooled at home.
-We achieved victory by sending the boy to be evaluated by the world renowned [Feuerstein Institute]( https://feuerstein-institute.org/ ) who specialize in the treatment, especially of children, who don't act "normal".
+The boy had been learning successfully in a top school (i.e. _Machon Lev_ highschool), but started having problems during _Covid_ when he was forced to be schooled at home.
+We achieved victory by sending the boy to be evaluated by the world renowned [Feuerstein Institute]( https://feuerstein-institute.org/ ) who specialize in the treatment of people, especially of children, who don't act "normal".
 Their evaluation confirmed that the was extremely bright.
 The ministry was simply too lazy to provide him with an assistant which they were legally obligated to do.
 Finally when they did provide him with an assistant, the ministry maliciously instructed the assistant to attempt to convince the boy to drop out of school.
 </details>

 <p>